justanotherfreak/Nearest-Bicycle-Finder/README.md

 How to run

 Make sure PyQt5 is installed on your device.

-Run map.py file with python3.
+Run map.py file with python3 in terminal.